kennethormandy/craft-marketplace/docs/docs/front-end-user-accounts/accounts.md

 </form>
 ```

+This makes it possible for your Payees to see their payout timing, and a few other Stripe-specific details.

 ### Redirect

 The Stripe Connect Express Dashboard allows for a redirect link.
 This is used to point back to your platform, and will also be used as a redirect if the user explicitly logs out.